girishji/vimcomplete/README.md

 ## Configuration

-Plugin is not enabled by default.
+Autocompletion is not enabled by default.
 Enable it by invoking the command `VimCompleteEnable` in $HOME/.vimrc.
 If you are using [vim-plug](https://github.com/junegunn/vim-plug) enable by registering to `VimEnter` event.